 CHANDIGARH: The new head of PepsiCo India is focused on the power of disruption to drive consumption, urging staff to be proactive in trying new business models and promotions.

 "Disaggregate the business model and think different," CEO and chairman D Shivakumar told a team of executives accompanying him on a visit to Chandigarh to meet retailers and consumers.

 The Economic Times reported one grocery store encounter where the store owner explained how he supplied homemade snacks for children's birthday parties.
-"So we should try bundling Tropicana juices with Lays chips and selling them as birthday packages," said Shivakumar, as an example of how PepsiCo could look for customised solutions
+"So we should try bundling Tropicana juices with Lays chips and selling them as birthday packages," said Shivakumar, as an example of how PepsiCo could look for customised solutions to drive consumption.

 Such bundling will be easier once his overhaul of the company structure is in place next month.
-On taking office in December 2013, Shivakumar instigated sweeping changes, bringing together the beverages and snacks sides of the business and merging the marketing teams
+On taking office in December 2013, Shivakumar instigated sweeping changes, bringing together the beverages and snacks sides of the business and merging the marketing teams.